gate-computer/gate/Service.md

 (yet), if that seems more appropriate.
 But please note that in such a case programs cannot detect unsupported calls.

+A service may respond to calls out-of-order by setting the index field to a nonzero value in the reply packets.
+The window is limited to 256 calls;
+additional calls will cause head-of-line blocking.

+If a service processes calls asynchronously, there is a danger of unbounded resource usage, as the user program may queue lots of calls.
+The service should avoid that by specifying an API contract, such as a maximum number of calls after which further calls block or kill the whole instance.

 ## Error codes